BinomialLLC/basis_universal/README.md

 Our overall goal with this project is to simplify the encoding and efficient distribution of *portable* LDR and HDR GPU texture, image, and short texture video content in a way that is compatible with any GPU or rendering/graphics API.

 The system supports four modes: ETC1S, UASTC LDR 4x4, UASTC HDR 4x4, and three variants of ASTC HDR 6x6 (highest quality, RDO, and intermediate).
-The C/C++ encoder and transcoder libaries can be compiled to native code or WebAssembly, and all encoder/transcoder features can be accessed from Javascript via a C++ wrapper library.
-The encoder library now also optionally supports [WASM multithreading](https://web.dev/articles/webassembly-threads).
+The C/C++ encoder and transcoder libaries can be compiled to native code or WebAssembly, and all encoder/transcoder features can be accessed from Javascript via a C++ wrapper library, which optionally supports [WASM multithreading](https://web.dev/articles/webassembly-threads) for fast encoding in the browser.

 Links
 -----